PrathamK78/Ecommerce_website/Readme.md

-# Forever E-Commerce Website
+# BuyNest E-Commerce Website

-Forever is a full-stack e-commerce website built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+BuyNest is a full-stack e-commerce website built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It provides users with a seamless shopping experience and includes powerful features such as product management, authentication, and a responsive UI designed with Tailwind CSS.
 The state is managed using Redux for efficient data flow and user experience.

 ---